FPS Calculator - How many FPS and FPS test

 Using our FPS calculator, you can predict how many FPS your level of hardware might achieve across a huge range of games.
 Of course, once you're in a game, your FPS will likely fluctuate depending on how much strain your processor, graphics card, and memory are under.

-You can do a number of things to improve your FPS such as reducing a game's graphics settings, but you'll want to use our FPS monitor first to see where your PC is struggling, and during which specific moments of your gameplay session.
+You can improve your FPS by reducing your game's built-in graphics settings, but you'll want to use our FPS monitor first to see where your PC is struggling, and which in-game moments are affecting your FPS the most.

 From there, you can improve the your FPS count by upgrading your hardware, or by adjusting game specific settings, which you'll find on all the most popular games here on PCGameBenchmark.